gnuradio/greps/grep-000x-upstreaming.md

-# GRIPE 0002 -- Upstreaming Process
+# GREP [XXXX] -- Upstreaming Process

-- Original Author: Marcus Müller <marcus@hostalia.de>
+- Original Author: Marcus Müller <mmueller@gnuradio.org>
-- Champion: Marcus Müller <marcus@hostalia.de>
+- Champion: Marcus Müller <mmueller@gnuradio.org>
 - Status: Draft

 History:
 - 15-Feb-2017: Initial Draft
+- 05-Mar-2018: Conversion to GREP process

 ## Abstract

-This GRIPE strives to establish a guideline for
+This GREP+ strives to establish a guideline for

 * when to submit blocks for becoming part of the upstream GNU Radio tree and
 * how to ensure maintenance and maintainability